-Inspect for shipping damage before removing packaging materials.
+Inspect for shipping damage while unit is still on shipping pallet.
 If unit appears to be damaged or is torn loose from its anchorage, have it examined by transportation inspectors before removal.
 Forward claim papers directly to transportation company.
 Manufacturer is not responsible for any damage incurred in transit.
 Check all items against shipping list.
 Immediately notify the nearest equipment distribution office if any item is missing.
 To prevent loss or damage, leave all parts in original packages until installation.